E01D/Digital-Biological-Architecture/README.md

         * Kompiler - Compiles Korlib, Kortime and Kornel to work with Kachine - No overlay support
         * Kor Overlays
           * Kommon
+            * Metabolism Support
-            * Vacuole and Kor Korlib Translation Layer
+              * Translation Layer
+              * Messaging
+              * Object Exporting and Importing
+              * Object Folding and Quandary protein
+              * Energy / Monetary Production
+            * Advanced Intra and Extra Cellular Object Production
-            * Vacuole and Kor Kortime Translation Layer
+            * Vacuole and Kor Metabolism Production and Support
           * Internal Container Declarations / Instances
              * Non-Cors - have their own lib (set of apis) and/or sub/partial runtime - e.g. Vacuoles / Organalles
              * Kors - Full fractal pattern repeats that are hosted - e.g. mitochondria